-The Icelandic Saga of Hervör and Heidrek (Hervarar saga ok Heiðreks) describes the war between the Goths and the Huns that plausibly took place in the Gothic realm of Aujum near the Black Sea.
-The conflict included not only warriors and mounted archers, but also Haliurunnae who were Proto-Norse conjurers of Vanir rune magic and seiðr (seidr) on the Gothic side, and shamanic sorcerers and fortune-tellers known as qam (“noble warrior priests”) on the side of the attacking Hun confederation.
+The Icelandic Saga of Hervör and Heidrek (Hervarar saga ok Heiðreks) describes the war between the Goths and the Huns in the Gothic realm of Aujum near the Black Sea.
+Legend has it the war included warriors and mounted archers but also Haliurunnae, who were female Geatish necromancers from Sweden.
+The Haliurunnae brought Vanir rune magic and seiðr-magic against the Tengrist male sorcerers of the Huns, known as qam/gam/ch’am — a word that comes from the Scythian goddess Argimpasa, also spelled Argampasa.

 The nature-based magic of ancient Scandinavia around the time of the Gotho-Hunnic wars was known as seiðr and resembled shamanic practices of nomadic cultures in the East.
-Those included the rituals and chants of the whip-swirling Scythian Enarees, and the drum-beating dances of Hunnic shamans.
-Not unlike Eastern shamanism, Norse seiðr was intuitive and required the practitioner to enter into an almost unconscious state of trance through psychoactive substances that caused alterations in perception, cognition, and mood.
+Those included the rituals and chants of the whip-lashing Scythian shamans known as Enarees and the drum-beating dances of bone-burning Hunnic qam.
+Unlike Eastern shamanism, Norse seiðr was intuitive and required the practitioner to enter into an almost unconscious state of trance through psychoactive substances that caused alterations in perception, cognition, and mood.

 Galdr is derived from the verb gala, which means “to crow, chant,” and was used to verbally invoke a spell or a ritual charm through speech or “singing.”
 According to medieval Icelandic literature from the 1400s and 1500s, Óðinn was considered the natural master of galdr and was referred to as Galdraföður, meaning “father of galdr.”
 In the Hávamál, there is a boasting song in which Óðinn recounts the magical feats he can perform.
 The sagas also tell of Óðinn learning the arts of seiðr from the Vanir goddess Freyja — although the reverse is not clearly stated in the Old Norse sources.
 However, it is known that women also practiced galdr.